 In 2024, bank loan disbursements to NFCs supported by these financial instruments amounted to almost €3.7 bn (2023: € 2.0 bn) thus representing 14% of total new bank business loans (40% of new bank loans to SMEs respectively).
-In the first two months of 2025, loan disbursements to firms related to these instruments amounted to 0.3 bn representing 15% of total new bank business loans (35% for SMEs).
+In the first four months of 2025, loan disbursements to firms related to these instruments amounted to 0.9 bn representing around 20% of total new bank business loans (around 40% for SMEs respectively).